Study in Alberta

 Admission to a program does not guarantee you a seat in that program.
 Once you have been admitted, and have a valid study permit, you will be given instructions on how to register for your courses.
 When you register for courses all remaining tuition and fees must be paid to secure your seat in the program.

 Registration for new students opens on May 1st of each year for both the Fall and Winter semesters, so we strongly recommended that international students apply early, and register as soon as they are eligible to avoid being waitlisted in required classes.
-Waiting to register until the start of classes may result in students being waitlisted in required classes for their program, and there is no guarantee an instructor will accept waitlisted students if the class is full.
+Waiting to register until the start of classes may result in students being waitlisted in required classes for their program, and there is no guarantee students will be accepted if the class is full.

 What are the housing options?